al1brn/geonodes/doc/geono-tree.md

     pass

-# Raises an error
+# Returns None
 tree = Tree.current_tree
 ```

 > [!IMPORTANT]
+> Trees scripted with **geonodes** are kept distinct from manually created trees by putting the
-> If you create a tree with an existing name, the existing Tree won't be overriden if it was not
+> marker string _'GEONODES'_ in the description attribute.
+If you initialize a Tree with the
-> a tree created by **GeoNodes**.
-The string 'GEONODES' is added in the description attribute of
-> node groups created by **GeoNodes** in order to differentiate generated Trees from yours.
+> name of an existing tree:
+> - it will be cleared if it is a tree scripted with **geonodes**
+> - it will be renamed if it is not the case
+> This avoids to accidentally delete a manually created tree.

+> [!CAUTION]
+> This doesn't work with materials embedded shaders.
+So, make sure not to override
+> a existing shader when instantiating a new [ShaderNodes](shade-shade1-shadernodes.md#shadernodes).

 #### Arguments:
 - **tree_name** (_str_) : tree name